emqxarchive/emqx-docs-en/source/guide.rst

     mosquitto_pub -t 'topic' -m msg -q 2

+The dispatch strategy for shared messages can be configured by the ``broker.shared_subscription_strategy`` field in the ``etc/emqx.conf``

-The following strategies are supported by EMQ X to distribute messages:：
+The following strategies are supported by EMQ X to distribute messages:

 +---------------------------+--------------------------------------------+
 | Strategy                  | Description                                |